E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/modules/PIM_qcf/readme.rst

 Compiling
 _________

-A Fortran 90/95 compiler with MPI wraper is required for successfully compilation of the code.
+A Fortran 90/95 compiler with MPI wrapper is required for successful compilation of the code.
-Although the correlation function subroutines are serial, the remaining code is parallelized so MPI wrapers have to be used.
+Although the correlation function subroutines are serial, the remaining code is parallelized so MPI wrappers have to be used.
 Quantum correlation subroutines within PIM_qcf modules are compiled by executing the command ``make`` in the ``./source`` directory.
 The same make command generates a ``RunPIMqcf.exe`` executable for testing of the correlation functions.
-The user is advise to download and install ``numdiff`` from `here <http://www.nongnu.org/numdiff/>`_ prior to code testing.
+The user is advised to download and install ``numdiff`` from `here <http://www.nongnu.org/numdiff/>`_ prior to code testing.
 All test are executed on one processor core.